Best AI Writing Tools for Content Agencies 2026: Tested, Ranked & Compared

 - Business: Custom pricing (unlimited Brand Voices, advanced security, dedicated support)

-For agencies, Pro is the realistic minimum — and at $69/mo for five seats, that's actually fair.
-The Business tier is where larger clients land, and Jasper keeps that pricing behind closed doors (classic move).
+For agencies, Pro is the minimum viable tier — and at $69/mo for five seats, that's actually reasonable.
+The Business tier is where enterprise clients will land, and Jasper doesn't publish those rates publicly (classic).

 Pros: